Beauty Detox Report

 Inflammation is a huge issue for most people and can be directly related to a lack of water in the daily diet.
 For example, if certain areas of the skin and body as a whole do not have enough hydration they may start to swell.
 This can lead to swelling of the skin and painful reactions.
 You can take medications, but one of the easiest ways to help reduce inflammation, especially after exercise or injury, is by drinking more water.

 These are only a few of the considerations to keep in mind when it comes to increased water in your diet and your skin and hair health.
-Though you will see other benefits of increased water consumption, you will also see a distinct improvement in your skin and hair that can lead to less products in your life and less chemicals on your skin.
+Though you will see other benefits of increased water consumption, you will also see a distinct improvement in your skin and hair that can lead to fewer products in your life and fewer chemicals on your skin.

 3 Recommended DIY Products For a Beauty Detox

 A beauty detox usually brings to mind a boxed kit or set of products that you buy from the store.
 The detox usually consists of chemicals and different methods that don’t really detox your system but instead keep you on a treatment plan that lasts for months or even years.
 In some cases, these detox kits actually lead to more kits that are more costly and have even more chemicals in them.
 That being said, you may be wondering if there are any natural options or DIY products for a beauty detox.
 Here are a few to consider that may work for you.